rsdn/CodeJam/README.md

 It allows to compare multiple implementations by execution time (*~memory limits coming soon~*), to annotate test methods with timing limits and to check the limits each time the test is run.

+### .NET Standard 1.6  support
+Almost all functionality is preserved.

+### .NET Core 1.1 support
+Almost all functionality is preserved.

 ### .NET Framework 2.0 support
 .NET Framework 2.0 support is limited.
 Functionality not supported in addition to .NET Framework 3.5 limitations:

 * LINQ to XML extensions - .NET 2.0 doesn't have LINQ XML related classes

+### .NET Framework 3.0 support
+.NET Framework 3.0 support is limited.
+Functionality not supported in addition to .NET Framework 3.5 limitations:

+* LINQ to XML extensions - .NET 3.0 doesn't have LINQ XML related classes

 ### .NET Framework 3.5 support
 .NET Framework 3.5 support is limited.
 Functionality not supported: